 No. The downgrade reflects a probability.
 A company may make arrangements to repay its debt by selling its other assets.
 If repayment happens, the mutual fund asset value will go up.
 Since the events of 3 June, DHFL repaid its bonds owned by 2 mutual funds and the NAV of these funds was restored.

-Should I continue to hold Reliance Low Duration Fund
+Should I continue to hold Nippon India Low Duration Fund

 Our recommendation is to exit long term holdings and continuing to hold short term investments.
 The fund has performed well historically - returning 7-8% per annum - and does not have high concentration of a specific company.